Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Causality in Computational Ethics

-(ii) The reason for not dealing with overdetermination is the difficulties that arise from it and that can only be managed by examining causality.
-Cases of overdetermination are commonly found in the complexity of reality (cause of pollution, cause of suicide, cause of economic loss, \dots), they give rise to numerous questions in law.
+(ii) The reasons for not dealing with overdetermination are the arising difficulties that can only be handled by examining causality.
+Cases of overdetermination are commonly found in the complexity of reality (cause of pollution, cause of suicide, cause of economic loss, \dots), they give rise to numerous questions in law---for example the Paradox of \textit{Conditio Sine Qua Non} discussed in \citep{satoh_disjunction_2006}.
 They have therefore been the subject of much work in the fields of causation, whether by lawyers, philosophers or mathematicians.
 Insofar as overdetermination is a phenomenon that an agent in a real context may face, the inability of all the propositions mentioned so far to deal with these cases is an important limitation of the field.
-In addition, to avoid these cases, propositions leave aside concurrency of events which are also common cases an agent may face.
-Thus, to achieve the desired goal it is not only necessary that the proposals in the field incorporate a mechanism for establishing causal relationships, but also that these mechanisms are sufficiently complex to handle cases of causal overdetermination.
+In addition, to avoid these cases, propositions leave aside concurrency of events, which eliminates many common cases an agent may face.
+Thus, to achieve the desired goal it is not only necessary that the proposals in the field incorporate a mechanism for establishing causal relationships, but also that this mechanism is sufficiently complex to handle cases of causal overdetermination.

 The examples below will be used throughout this paper.
-They present different cases of causal overdetermination while illustrating ethical issues that may arise and that we may wish to explore.
+We may seek to explore these examples as they present different cases of causal overdetermination while illustrating ethical issues.

 \begin{example}[\textit{pollution---preemptive causation}] A village along a river is home to $n$ families.
 The drinking water used by the inhabitants of the village comes from a water treatment plant that draws water from the river, which in turn comes from a lake located upstream of the river.
 However, the capacity of this plant is limited, it can only treat water if it has a pollution indicator below a threshold.
 When water from the mountain reaches the lake, the pollution indicator is zero.
 There are two potential sources of pollution to the lake: (i) industrial wastewater from a factory that produces connected speakers for a famous online shopping site ($w_s$) and (ii) industrial wastewater from a factory that produces life-saving medicines for $k$ patients ($w_m$).
 Under normal circumstances, $w_m$ does not pollute the lake because it is treated by a wastewater treatment plant before being discharged into the lake.
 We assume that the discharges are necessary for the launching operation of the factory and that the production management from both factories is ensured by automated agents.
 We consider the scenario where the agent in charge of the connected speakers factory launches the production.
 The discharged wastewater increases the pollution indicator to the threshold.
 It turns out that the plant treating the wastewater from the medicine factory has been out of order since the beginning of the month.
 A few hours after the launching of the connected speakers factory, the agent in charge of the medicines factory launches the production.
 The discharged wastewater increases the pollution indicator to two times the threshold.
 The inhabitants of the village are left without water in this scenario. \end{example}